Explore the region

 The region is full of captivating museums that offer enriching cultural experiences.

-The Saint Clair Museum in Lavandou offers a collection of contemporary art in a magnificent setting, offering a unique artistic immersion.
+The Saint Clair Museum in Le Lavandou offers a collection of contemporary art in a magnificent setting, offering a unique artistic immersion.

 The castles

-The castle of Bormes, perched on a hill, is a medieval jewel that offers breathtaking views of the city and the sea.
+The Château de Bormes, perched on a hill, is a medieval jewel which offers breathtaking views of the city and the sea.

 The Château de Brégançon, located on a peninsula, is an emblematic site used as a presidential residence.
 It is surrounded by beautiful gardens and offers panoramic views of the Mediterranean.

-In addition, the island of Port-Cros is home to a castle dating from the 16th century, offering testimony to the history of the island.
+In addition, the island of Port-Cros is home to a castle dating from the 16th century, offering a testimony to the history of the island.

 The parks

-Nature lovers will be delighted by the parks near Camping du Grand Batailler.
+Nature lovers will be delighted by the parks near theCamping du Grand Batailler

-Not far from there, the Parc Olbius Riquier in Hyères offers vast green spaces, a zoo and a botanical garden.
+Not far from there, theOlbius Riquier Park in Hyères offers vast green spaces, a zoo and a botanical garden